-Over the next few weeks (July 2009), Facebook will unveil a new set of privacy features that will according to Computerworld alleviate "the need to tamper with the site's privacy controls as frequently" without needing a handbook to get all your Facebook privacy settings under control.
-I'll circle back and do a follow up Privacy Scorecard for Facebook in a future post.
+Over the next few weeks (July 2009), Facebook will unveil a new set of privacy features.
+According to Computerworld, it will alleviate “the need to tamper with the site’s privacy controls as frequently” without needing a handbook to control all your Facebook privacy settings.

-LinkedIn the other popular business social networking site offers better privacy usability.
+LinkedIn, the other popular business social networking site, offers better privacy UX.
 LinkedIn allows you to View your Profile as Others See it.
 They also state whether an item of content is visible or hidden.
 These two strategies have kept LinkedIn out of the privacy public relations spotlight, while offering a transparent privacy user experience.
-This 'contextual privacy' is simply the best and easiest way for users to be aware, in control and able to manage privacy inside of their user experience.
+This ‘contextual privacy’ is simply the best and easiest way for users to be aware, in control and able to manage privacy inside of their user experience.